Recruiter's Corner

 Tina Ryan began her policing career with the Toronto Police Service in 1996 after earning a BA in Finance from the University of Western Ontario, where she also competed in varsity basketball and soccer.
 She joined the Guelph Police Service in 2001, serving in uniform patrol before becoming a Detective Constable in the Fraud Unit.
 Tina was promoted to Sergeant in 2012, working in specialized units including Sexual Assault & Internet Exploitation and the Major Crime Unit.
 She later returned to front-line patrol as a road Supervisor.
 Promoted to Staff Sergeant in 2021, she managed a Uniform platoon, the 911 Communication Centre, and in 2025 moved to her current role in the Professional Development and Recruiting Unit.
 Tina stays active through sports, travel, and time with loved ones.

-Do you want to book a one-on-one session with a Recruiter?
+Book a one-on-one session with a recruiter

 These sessions are limited to one per person.
 Please attend prepared with your questions.

-Prior to booking with a Recruiter, we ask that you review the process thoroughly on the Careers page to familiarize yourself with the recruitment process.
+Prior to booking with a recruiter, we ask that you review the process thoroughly on the careers page to familiarize yourself with the recruitment process.

-Book a Practice Shuttle Run
+Practice Shuttle Run

 This Shuttle Run is also the second part of the PREP (Physical Readiness Evaluation for Police) that police recruit constables undergo at the Ontario Police College.
-Successful completion of the PREP at the Ontario Police College is a requirement to achieve the Basic Constable Training Certificate that allows recruits to become Sworn Police Officers in Ontario.
+Successful completion of the PREP at the Ontario Police College is a requirement to achieve the Basic Constable Training Certificate that allows recruits to become sworn police officers in Ontario.

 Recruiters may be on site and available to speak with during your practice session.